-We could list numerous customer segments you can build, but really, it’s up to you to test different segments using a CDP to determine which ones are worth continually targeting.
+We could list many more customer segments you can build.
+The point is it’s up to you to test different segments using a CDP to determine which ones are worth continually targeting.

-Enhancing your investment management firm’s marketing with a CDP
+Enhancing your investment management firm’s engagement efforts with a CDP

-Gaining a complete picture of investors across data sources and channels, and then segmenting them based on several criteria used to be a time-consuming, energy-draining endeavor.
+Gaining a complete picture of investors across data sources and channels, then segmenting them based on several criteria used to be time-consuming and energy-draining.

 No more wasted ad spend.
 No more partial customer views.
-No more inefficiencies in your marketing.
+No more inefficiencies.